cosmofur/EX716/README.md

     location is a numeric constant.
 Other wise use 'V' to be variable and should be a label or address where that variable value is stored.

 @MA2V %1 %2  : Move Constant A to Variable Address .
-Moves value of %1 to address [%2] Both can also be labels
+Moves value of %1 to address [%2] Both can also be labels (but if %1 is lable, it is not a variable, just a lable that has the value of a constant.

 @MV2V %1 %2  : Move word stored at address [%1] to be stored at address [%2]